 pypyr.steps.shell

-run commands in default shell
+run shell statements

 Runs the context value cmd